 My love of cooking means I don’t spend enough time in the gym, and it’s starting to show as I get older.
 I always joke that I’m ‘happy fat‘ because I am happiest when eating good food.
 Food is meant to bring joy and to be enjoyed with others.
 I often say ‘Everything tastes better with butter‘ because it truly does.
 Which brings me back to my happy fat statement.
 But please don’t take this as my diet advice for everyone!

 Food and Travel

 There has always been a link between my food adventures and travel.
 I’ve been to every continent (except Antarctica).
 I get so much inspiration for food from my travels.
 I suppose it was always going to link to Peter’s Food Adventures website.
 I’ve started to share some of my travel adventures with you, but don’t worry, I will always share my food recipes.
 I promise the videos will continue to improve over time.

 Drop me a line if you’ve tried one of my recipes, I will respond unless you are spam!
 I’d love to hear about it.
 Bon Appetit! Приятного аппетита!

 Welcome to my world!

 Official Disclaimer!
 All opinions and photos in Peter’s Food Adventures are my own unless otherwise stated, and are not professional advice.
 Attempt these recipes at your own risk, be careful and don’t burn your house down while following my recipes and seek advice from your doctor for dietary needs!
-I use my iPhone for photos and videos.
+Most of my photos and videos were shot on an iPhone.
 Spoon graphic by Flaticon using Logomakr under Creative Commons 3.0.